Cognitive Behavioral Therapy To Help You Quit Smoking Easily

 Cognitive behavioral therapy is a form of psychotherapy originally designed to treat depression.
 Its goal is to identify and eventually change maladaptive thinking patterns, behaviors and emotions that trigger or worsen a number of psychological problems such as depression, phobias, substance abuse and anxiety.
 As such, it can easily be applied to smoking cessation.

 By itself, CBT has not been proven to be hugely effective in helping people to quit smoking.
+Just as vaporizers remain unproven as effective nicotine addiction treatment.
 However, when combined with nicotine replacement therapy or prescription medication, it can greatly improve the odds of success.

 The Three Phases of a CBT Program

 During a CBT program, the therapist will focus on increasing the patient’s confidence in his ability to succeed, assuring the patient in his resolution to quit and teaching the patient new ways of coping with cravings and stress.
 A typical intensive cognitive behavioral therapy program consists of three phases:

 Despite most smokers’ natural urge to quit smoking immediately after making the decision to do so, a 2-4 week preparation period has been proven to significantly enhance the odds of long-term success.
 During this period, a therapist will help the patient to accomplish two distinct goals: